z4heer/stock-trading/Trend Identify n Selection.md

-# Quick Trend Identification & Trade Type Selection
+# Quick Trend Identification & Trade Type Selection (with Stock Futures)

-This guide extends "Trade Type Selection Based on Trend" by showing you how to quickly spot current market/sector/stock trends using simple, fast methods.
+This guide extends "Trade Type Selection Based on Trend" by showing you how to quickly spot current market/sector/stock trends using simple, fast methods—including when to consider **stock futures** trading.
 Use this as a daily/real-time routine—most steps can be completed in a few minutes using charts, screeners, or your trading platform.

 ---